aceliwang/potatopsych/CEQ.md

 These flaws frequently appear when clinical diagnoses are employed in legal, forensic and insurance settings, reducing consumers to labels and ignoring the true extent of their psychological distress and functional impairment (RANZCP position statement 77).
 Furthermore, diagnoses can be exploited to desecrate human rights as evidenced by the use of the diagnosis "sluggish schizophrenia" to suppress political dissidents previously in the Soviet Union.

+**Despite acknowledging the errors and harms imposed by historical practice (RANZCP position statement 84), psychiatry continues to face criticism for its over-reliance on operational criteria and over-medicalisation of ???.**

 From a principalist ethics perspective, a non-"factual" approach could be observed as non-maleficent.
 Diagnostic labels, treated as "facts", can impose harms of stigmatisation and dehumanisation. ???

 / big pharma?